PhD Program in German Studies/Literature

 4. The Qualifying Examination (5th term):

-The Qualifying Examination assesses the students’ knowledge and understanding of the discipline and their skills across a broad range of topics in the field.
+The Qualifying Examination assesses the students’ knowledge of German literature and their skills across a broad range of related topics.
 The examination is divided into two parts, to be taken during reading period of the fifth term of study.

 2. 1750 – 1810;

-The reading list is a departmental list, updated regularly by the faculty.
+The exam is based on a departmental list, which is updated regularly.

-Prepraration of readings should begin well in advance of the fifth term.
+Preparation of readings should begin well in advance of the fifth term.
 Students are encouraged to form study groups and meet with faculty.
+The department also regularly offers a seminar devoted to exam preparation.

 5. Study Abroad: